Einstein-Yang-Mills-Lorentz black holes: SOLUTIONS OF THE EYM-LORENTZ

 where $\tilde{n}=n$ and $\tilde{n}=n-1$ for even and odd $n$.

-In such a case, the Yang-Mills stress-energy tensor takes the form of the one associated with a cosmological constant, in a similar way to certain solutions of modified gravity theories, as the Boulware-Deser solution in Gauss-Bonnet gravity \cite{Boulware-Deser}.
+In such a case, the quadratic Yang-Mills correction takes the form of the one associated with a cosmological constant, in a similar way to certain solutions of modified gravity theories, as the Boulware-Deser solution in Gauss-Bonnet gravity \cite{Boulware-Deser}.
 For instance, for a de Sitter geometry, the Riemann curvature tensor is given by

-In this case, the energy-momentum tensor associated with the Yang-Mills configuration given by Eq. (\ref{energyan}) takes the form
+In this case, the geometrical correction associated with the Yang-Mills configuration given by Eq. (\ref{energyan}) takes the form

 Therefore, $T_{\mu \nu}=0$ is a particular result associated with the four-dimensional space-time.

 On the other hand, the equivalence between the Yang-Mills-Lorentz model in curved space-time and a pure gravitational theory is not restricted to Einstein gravity.
 For example, in the five-dimensional case, we can study the gravitational model defined by the following action in the Palatini formalism: